Degree and Major Requirements

 Minimum 2.0 GPA in 15 upper level credits in residence

-Core Courses: These three courses focus on specialization in the major.
-Here you will begin to focus in your Option’s theme and become further exposed to one region in the world.
+Named Option courses: These courses focus on specialization in the major.
+Here you will begin to focus in your Option’s theme through issues coursework, track core coursework, and electives in the Major.

-• Two Track Core courses: You will begin to focus in your Option’s theme.
+• Track Core courses: 9 Credits Advanced coursework related to specific topics in the theme of your option.
 Please note that Track Core classes must be completed on campus at UW-Madison (cannot be taken abroad or transferred into UW-Madison).

-Issues Courses: 15 Credits that focus on depth, providing exposure to the various issues encompassed in each Option.
+• Issues Courses: 9 Credits that focus on breadth and depth, providing exposure to the various issues encompassed in each option.

-Electives in the Major: These remaining 3-4 courses focus on breadth across the field of International Studies.
-Here you will gain some basic knowledge of issues outside of your specialty.
-Select courses from any Options’ Issues list to bring your major coursework up to 35 credits.
+• Electives in the Major: 9 Credits Here you will gain some basic knowledge of issues outside of your declared named option.
+Select courses from the course list of any of the other options.

 Declaring the Major